divad12/blog/_posts/2011-11-02-how-khan-academy-is-using-machine-learning-to-assess-student-mastery.markdown

 And that's it! \\(h(z)\\) is the probability estimate that logistic regression spits out.

 The tricky bit is in determining the values of the weight vector \\(\textbf{w}\\) &mdash; that is, training logistic regression so that \\(h\\), aka. the hypothesis function in machine learning terminology, gives us a good probability estimate.
-For brevity I'll spare you the details, but suffice to know that there are plenty of pre-written libraries to do that.
+For brevity I'll spare you the details, but suffice to know that there are plenty of existing libraries to do that.

 So that raises the question, which features did we use?